 If you’re still on the fence about whether valet storage is worth your time and money, here are key things to consider:

 A major aspect to think about is whether any of your direct, local competitors offer a valet service.
-Your customers will always be searching the market for a better deal, so if other self-storage businesses near you offer this service, you don’t want to be left behind.
+Your customers will always be searching the market for a better deal, so if other self storage businesses near you offer this service, you don’t want to be left behind.
 Alternatively, if they don’t offer it, you could see it as a potential unique selling point for your company.
 Look into why they don’t offer it, and if there’s anything they’re overlooking in not offering a valet service.
 Local industry trends will be set by your competitors and yourself, so it’s good practice to keep an eye on them anyway.

 Feasibility in budget

 Of course, you’ll have to consider whether incorporating this service is feasible with the money you currently have to run the business.
 Depending on how large your operation is, you’ll have to think about whether you can maintain your margins while incurring the costs for maintaining this service.
-You’ll need trucks, boxes, bins, extra labour costs, and many other extra expenses.
+You’ll need trucks, boxes, bins, extra labor costs, and many other extra expenses.
 Make sure you know how much you’ll need to spend to set it up.
 We recommend you have a professional perform a solid feasibility study before making any serious investments.

 Target audience and demographic

 As with many other trends, some customers might not take to it, or think that your standard service is more preferable for them.
 Depending on where you are, who you serve, and how you serve them, you’ll have to make sure your target demographic actually likes a valet service.
-Again, urban residents and students are often drawn to this, while customers in a more suburban environment might just prefer normal self-storage.
+Again, urban residents and students are often drawn to this, while customers in a more suburban environment might just prefer normal self storage.
 If you don’t do some digging, you’ll just be sinking money that won’t make any back.

 Search the market for the best prices

-Definitely stating the obvious here, but if you want your new valet service to succeed, you’ll need to find the best place to source the things needed to set it up.
+Find the best place to source the things needed to set it up.
 Much like your customers, you have to scour the market for the best deal you can get.
 There will be a large variety of prices, perks, and other considerations while you search, just remember that the lower your expenses are, the larger your eventual profits will be.

 Use technology to help you

 Even with a great product, customers will still want an extra incentive for trying a new service.
-Knowing that, you should think about how to price the valet service, as opposed to the traditional self-storage.
+Knowing this, you should think about how to price the valet service, as opposed to the traditional self storage.
 Pricing it lower than the regular service makes it more appealing as a new product, especially when introducing it as an opening offer.
 The thought is that if there is enough demand, it will still make up the money needed to offer it.
 Alternatively, pricing it higher means you market it as a premium service.
 Premium pricing has to reflect the extra utility from this service as opposed to your regular one.
 These would include the added convenience, added suitability, and added simplicity to the whole process.

 Tailor it to your customers

 Not to sound like a broken record, but if you want to sell something, you’ll have to consider who you’re selling it to.
-The tips and considerations given above are all centred around making sure the product suits the customer.
+The tips and considerations given above are all centered around making sure the product suits the customer.
 For example, if you know valet storage is popular among students, advertise more during the peak times such as during winter and summer break.
 You could also introduce referral deals or lower prices during these times as well.

 Related Article: Ancillary Profit Centres in Self-Storage